MattiaPezzanoAiv/ChatProgram/README.md

 # ChatProgram
+Warning: this is a personal demo and the only purpose is learn how things work.

 This is a super simple code (server and client) to manage a chat structure.
 The concept is:
 -The client can see all the connected users